renesas/iot-reference-rl78/README.md

   When transitioning from the bootloader sample program to the application, the settings of the bootloader's peripheral functions are taken over by the application.
   For more information, check chapter 7 of the following document.
   [RL78/G22, RL78/G23, RL78/G24 Firmware Update Module](https://www.renesas.com/document/apn/rl78g22-rl78g23-rl78g24-firmware-update-module-rev201)
-* In version LR8.2.0.2-59200 or later, which is one of RYZ024A's firmware, the `AT+SQNSNVW` command has limitation that indexes 0 to 4 and 7 to 10 of non-volatile memory in RYZ024A are reserved so they cann't be used for writing / deleting.
+* In version LR8.2.0.2-59200 or later, which is one of RYZ024A's firmware, the `AT+SQNSNVW` command has limitation that indexes 0 to 4 and 7 to 10 of non-volatile memory in RYZ024A are reserved so they can't be used for writing / deleting.
   This reference avoids to use these indexes, so you need not to pay attention.
   For more information about this command, refer to the [RYZ024 Modules AT Command User's Manual](https://www.renesas.com/document/mah/ryz024-modules-command-users-manual?r=1636901).